DFE-Digital/find-teacher-training-tests/readme.md

 ![Cypress Open window](docs/cy_open.png)

-Fold the `examples` folder and click on a spec from the `search-and-compare-ui` folder.
+Fold the `examples` folder and click on a spec from the `find-teacher-training` folder.

 A Chrome window should appear and you should see something like: